OrbitX vs Betfair: Sports Betting Exchange at 40% Less Commission

-OrbitX is a betting exchange — a platform where you bet against other users rather than against a bookmaker.
-Like Betfair, it operates on a back/lay model: you can back an outcome (bet that it will happen) or lay an outcome (bet that it will not happen).
+OrbitX is a sports betting exchange: a platform where you bet on football, tennis, and other sports against other users rather than against a bookmaker.
+Like Betfair, it operates on a back/lay model: you can back a team to win (bet that it will happen) or lay a team (bet that it will not happen), taking the opposite side of someone else's bet.
 This peer-to-peer structure eliminates the bookmaker's margin entirely.
 The exchange makes its money by charging commission on your net winning profits.

 What makes OrbitX distinctive is that it is a Betfair white label.
 This means it is not an independent exchange with its own small liquidity pool.
 It connects directly to Betfair's order book - the largest betting exchange in the world.
 When you place a bet on OrbitX, it is matched against the same pool of orders that Betfair users see.
 The liquidity, the market depth, and the available prices are identical.